ahleeneh/circuit-bouldering-app/README.md

 ## 🔧 Installation and Usage
 To set up and run the Circuit Bouldering App on your local machine, follow these steps:

-1. Clone the repository: Begin by cloning the repository to your loca machine using the following command:
+1. Clone the repository: Begin by cloning the repository to your local machine using the following command:
    - ```git@github.com:ahleeneh/circuit-bouldering-app.git```
 2. Install Dependencies: Navigate to the project directory and install the necessary dependencies using npm:
    - ```npm install```